Science Fiction Chronicle: Editors

 Porter was also the initial editor of the magazine for about two decades, until 2002.
 According to ISFDb, from 2001 to 2006 the editor of Chronicle was Warren Lapine; SFE instead lists later editors as (from #229, October 2002) John R. Douglas and (from #257, April 2005) Ian Randal Strock.

 Content

-Among its articles, Science Fiction Chronicle published literary criticism, news, information related to fandom, interviews related to the genre, information on the science fiction literary market, and fiction.
-Its content included, among others, interviews with Michael Kandel, Michael Swanwick and George Zebrowski.
+SFC published literary criticism, news on authors, artists, events and publishing, information related to fandom, interviews related to the genre (including, among others, Michael Kandel, Michael Swanwick and George Zebrowski), information on the science fiction literary market, convention reports, and fiction.

 Its contributors included Vincent Di Fate, Jo Fletcher, Harris Lentz III, Frederik Pohl, Jeff Rovin and Robert Silverberg.